 Sprite (drink) Logo

 In the current logo, the border of the curly contour that surrounds the name of the carbonated drink has been redrawn.
 The corners are elongated and pointed.
-The diagonal of the inscription has become less pronounced and is almost closer to the horizontal.
-Moreover, in this version, there is no lemon palette for the first time: there is no yellow – only green is used.
+The diagonal of the inscription has become less pronounced and is now almost horizontal.
+Moreover, in this version, the lemon palette is not used on first use: only green is used.
 The dot above the “i” is now standard, without the citrus fruit image.

 Font and Colors